Where am I?

 Here are some Internet resources that provide some additional information:

-- Preparing to Teach the Large Lecture Class from the Office of Educational Development at the University of California, Berkeley
+- Lecturing Tips and Resources from the Office of Educational Development at the University of California, Berkeley

 - Crafting Effective Lectures from the University of Maryland, Baltimore County Faculty Development Center Colorado School of Mines 2000 Faculty Senate Distinguished Lecture